-DIFRC’s community programs are designed to strengthen American Indian and Alaska Native children, parents/caregivers, families by increasing resiliency, sharing knowledge about parenting and child development, offering opportunities to create social connections, providing resources for times of need, and increasing children’s social and emotional skills.
+DIFRC’s community programs have been designed to strengthen American Indian and Alaska Native children, parents/caregivers, families by increasing resiliency, sharing knowledge about parenting and child development, offering opportunities to create social connections, providing resources for times of need, and increasing children’s social and emotional skills.

-Culturally-adapted parenting classes are offered in a 12-week cycle for families with children 0 to 18 years old.
-Parents/caregivers, children, and teens attend groups designed to promote healthy physical and emotional development, appropriate roles, and developmental expectations.
-Families enjoy a warm meal and nurturing time together.
-Our Nurturing Parenting Program is designed to strengthen families through a focus in five areas:
+Culturally-adapted parenting classes have been offered in 12-week cycles for families with children 0 to 18 years old.
+Parents/caregivers, children, and teens attended groups designed to promote healthy physical and emotional development, appropriate roles, and developmental expectations.
+Families enjoyed a warm meal and nurturing time together.
+Our Nurturing Parenting Program was designed to strengthen families through a focus in five areas: